Optimizing Context-Enhanced Relational Joins: Conclusion

 \subsection{Neural Embeddings}

 Neural embeddings and representation learning are rich and active research fields in machine learning.
 Images can be embedded with models such as ResNet~\cite{DBLP:conf/cvpr/HeZRS16}, audio with PANNss~\cite{DBLP:journals/taslp/KongCIWWP20}, and text with Bert~\cite{DBLP:conf/naacl/DevlinCLT19}, word2Vec~\cite{DBLP:journals/corr/abs-1301-3781}, FastText~\cite{DBLP:journals/tacl/BojanowskiGJM17, DBLP:conf/naacl/EdizelPBFGS19}.
 Foundation Models~\cite{DBLP:journals/corr/abs-2108-07258} offer an increasingly flexible way to specialize large models to a particular use case.
 It is important to mention those models can be tuned, as they learn representations from the training dataset through transfer learning~\cite{DBLP:conf/naacl/QiSFPN18} (e.g., starting from one of the foundation models) or re-training.
 In this work, we focus on and experiment with string embedding models.
 However, as embeddings are generally high-dimensional vectors, once in the embedding domain, the processing of this data is model- and input-data-type-agnostic, and the same principles and optimizations hold.
 Processing embedded data allows automating semantic similarity using cosine similarity (or another distance) between the vectors.
-More complex relationships in the vector space are possible, such as analogies, such as country capitals \texttt{(Switzerland $\rightarrow$ Bern), (Greece $\rightarrow$ \textbf{Athens})}.
-The use of vectors necessitates interaction with linear algebra; therefore, the equations below outline definitions of cosine similarity over vectors and matrices.
+Using vectors necessitates interaction with linear algebra; therefore, the equations below outline definitions of cosine similarity over vectors and matrices.
 We will use them heavily in logical (\autoref{sec:logical-optimization}) and physical (\autoref{sec:physical-optimization}) optimization phases.